-You can also use marine grade plywood in commercial settings.
-Some restaurants and hotels use the plywood for their kitchens and bathrooms. benchtops and cabinets.
+You can also use marine-grade plywood in commercial settings.
+Some restaurants and hotels use this plywood for their kitchens and bathrooms. benchtops and cabinets.
 It helps keep benchtops and cabinets waterproof.

 Another example of marine plywood use is as subfloor material.
 It prevents water and moisture from seeping through it, whether from the surface or below.

 Other popular uses of marine grade plywood include:

 What is exterior plywood?

 To make exterior plywood, manufacturers used wood from hoop pine.
 Other plywood materials include spruce, mahogany, Douglas fir, birch, oak and maple.